bluebear94/zt-/README.md

 the default – that is, any phonemes not listed will take that instance.
 At most one instance can be set as the default.

+In addition to explicitly listing phonemes, you can also import all phonemes that have a certain instance of a feature:

+    feature(<feature-name>=<feature-instance+>)

 #### Sound changes:

     <α> -> <ω> [[!] (<λ> _ <ρ>)];